achterberg/slack-notify/README.md

 Indigo plugins (the IOM and SDK) use Python 2.5

 ## Plugin ID
-To programmatically restart the plugin, the Plugin ID is: com.bot.indigoplugin.Slack.indigoPlugin
+To programmatically restart the plugin, the Plugin ID is: com.bot.indigoplugin.slack

 ## Uninstall
 Remove “/Library/Application Support/Perceptive Automation/Indigo 6/Plugins/Slack.indigoPlugin” (or the Disabled Plugins folder if disabled) and restart the Indigo Server